getgrav/grav-learn/pages/06.forms/02.forms/01.reference-fields-available/docs.md

 ### The Checkboxes Field

-The `checkboxes` field is used to add a group of checkboxes to your form.
+The `checkboxes` field type is used to add a group of checkboxes to your form.

 Examples: